-[Update: Fixed on Insider build] Google Chrome Sync feature stops working for some users after closing browser & we have some workarounds
+[Update: Issue persists] Google Chrome Sync feature stops working for some users after closing browser & we have some workarounds

 New updates are being added at the bottom of this story……